jjo148/awesome-cinnamon/README.md

 # awesome-cinnamon

-Run Awesome WM in a Cinnamon session.
+Run Awesome WM in a Cinnamon session, or in a GNOME session.
 *This is a modified version of the `i3-cinnamon` project.*